JiaJunHuang120000/muography/README.md

 3. Change the settings in "setup.file" to desire and run the command "./testMain $HOME/muography/setup.file 10 > out.txt" for the total number of events of muons and ouput into file out.txt.

-4. Compile the "back_project_single.cxx" in the /cpp/ folder, the excutable to convert CRY output to .hepmc format
+4. Compile the "remote.cxx" in the /cpp/ folder, the excutable to convert CRY output to .hepmc format

 ```source $HOME/root_install/bin/thisroot.sh```